Your guide is Mark Richards, one of the most famous Cumbrian walking guide authors and former friend of the late, great Alfred Wainwright

 You can use my Cicerone guide to trace its course from Bowness-on-Solway to Carlisle, marching on eastwards easily through a gentle pastoral landscape, coming upon a the most remarkable exhibition of the major frontier stonework at Birdoswald Roman fort.

-We’ll bring you more form Mark soon, but for now, read more about his life, walks, guides, podcasts and stunning linescape drawings at
+You can read more about Mark's life, walks, guides, podcasts and stunning linescape drawings at